gilcimarbarros/gilcimarbarros/README.md

 ### Olá, me chamo Gilcimar Barros da Silva!

-- 👨‍💻 Sou desenvolvedor Fullstack.
+- 👨‍💻 I'm a Fullstack developer.
+- 👨‍🎓 I'm studying for a bachelor's degree in software engineering.

 ##